Bhaskar5153/fantasy-cricket/README.md

-our goal is to find out the 11 best players out of 22 players in a match. so we train our model to read the data and understand who fits in the match. so far, i have only created the solution. i currently working on training the numarical data for model so that it can make real world predictions.
+our goal is to find out the 11 best players out of 22 players in a match. so we train our model to read the data and understand who fits in the match. so far, i have only created the solution. i currently working on training the numarical data for model so that it can make real world predictions. however, i cannot be certain if my training code is correct.

 please contact me via email (baskar.baskar91@gmail.com) or github if anyone interested to take part of the project.